Arizona Public Radio | Your Source for NPR News

 FBI offers reward for information leading to conviction in Jamie Yazzie disappearance, death case

-Jamie Yazzie was last seen on the Navajo Nation.
-Her remains were found on the neighboring Hopi reservation in November 2021.
+Jamie Yazzie, 32, was reported missing from the Navajo Nation community of Pinon in 2019.
+Her remains weren’t found until November 2021 on the neighboring Hopi reservation

 Courtesy Photo/FBI

-Jamie Yazzie was last seen on the Navajo Nation.
-Her remains were found on the neighboring Hopi reservation in November 2021.
+Jamie Yazzie, 32, was reported missing from the Navajo Nation community of Pinon in 2019.
+Her remains weren’t found until November 2021 on the neighboring Hopi reservation

 The FBI is offering a reward up to $5,000 for information leading to the arrest and conviction of the persons responsible for the disappearance and death of Jamie Lynette Yazzie.